Creatures from the Abyss: Synopsis

-A group of five teenagers, three girls, and two boys get lost in the ocean with a Dinghy, and a big storm begins.
+A group of five teenagers, three girls, and two boys get lost in the ocean in a dinghy, and a big storm begins.
 Suddenly they spot a yacht sitting in the middle of the ocean, and they go to investigate and to find shelter.
-But in fact, the yacht was a secret laboratory studying mutated fish results of radioactive plankton.
-One of the specimens escapes kills the whole crew, and preys on the unsuspecting teenagers.
+But in fact, the yacht was a secret laboratory studying mutated fish resulting from radioactive plankton.
+One of the specimens escaped, killed the crew, and preys on the unsuspecting teenagers.